-Voyager Estate Sparkling Grape Juice has been so popular that their 2012 vintage has just sold out, but if you keep an eye on their website the 2014 vintage isn’t far away!
-As soon as its in stock it can be ordered through their website or in selected retailers across Australia including The Herdsman (Churchlands) and the Boatshed (Cottesloe) in the West.
+Voyager Estate Sparkling Grape Juice has been so popular that their 2012 vintage has just sold out, but their next vintage is now available and for details of where you can buy it, just head to their website!
+Bottles can be ordered through their website or in selected retailers across Australia including The Herdsman (Churchlands) and the Boatshed (Cottesloe) in the West.

 Thanks to Voyager Estate for sending me some of their Sparkling Grape Juice to try 🙂